Section 1.1: What is (Social) Science? | Research

 The selection of your research problem is extremely important for several reasons.
 The most important thing to remember is that if you select an “easy” topic that you have no interest in, you will be completely, utterly miserable before the project is finished.

-Rule: Find a problem that really interests you.
+Find a problem that really interests you.

 Another thing to avoid is becoming overly attached to your idea.
 Remember, it is a research project, not your child.
 Just as children grow and change, so too must your research project.
 Even if you’ve spent a huge amount of time and energy going down the wrong path, remember that the process is cyclical and that you are getting ever closer to where you want to be—unless you stick to bad ideas because you just can’t move on.

-Rule: Get excited about the research process, not your individual pet hypothesis.
+Get excited about the research process, not your individual pet hypothesis.

-When taking a multiple choice test, your first instinct is usually the best choice.
+When taking a multiple-choice test, your first instinct is usually the best choice.
 When selecting a research problem, there is no such recommendation.
 Your first idea may be a bad one for any of several reasons.
 There may not be enough literature on the topic for you to conduct an adequate literature review, or there may be such a wealth of literature that you are beating a dead horse.

 Beating a dead horse doesn’t do anything for science.
 If something is well established, then there is no use doing the same research again.
 Do not, however, confuse beating a dead horse with valid replication studies.
 Replication is a key element of science.
-Usually replicated studies will fill in blanks in the knowledge about your topic—you are asking the same questions that a previous researcher asked, but you are usually attempting to make some improvement.
+Usually, replicated studies will fill in blanks in the knowledge about your topic—you are asking the same questions that a previous researcher asked, but you are usually attempting to make some improvement.

 Where to Get Ideas

 In rare cases, a student knows what research questions they want to ask.
 This rare breed can skip ahead.
 For the rest of us, we need to look no further than our own past.
 Personal experience can be a fruitful starting point.
 Your personal reading can be a good starting point as well.
 If you are reading a book or article and get angry because an obvious question is not answered, then you have stumbled on a potentially great research idea.
 Another great way to get research ideas is to ask a professional researcher for suggestions.
-Academics are constantly reading the professional literature, and constantly come up with brilliant research ideas that they will one day pursue.
+Academics are constantly reading the professional literature and constantly coming up with brilliant research ideas that they will one day pursue.
 Your research professor may well give you one of her little gems to see what you can do with it.

 Idea versus Research Question

-The research question will generally be loftier than a formal hypothesis, phrased in terms of conceptual definitions rather than the specific operational definitions that are the hallmarks of good formal hypothesis.
+The research question will generally be loftier than a formal hypothesis, phrased in terms of conceptual definitions rather than the specific operational definitions that are the hallmarks of a good formal hypothesis.

 Research Hypotheses

-In scientific research, the development of a testable hypothesis serves as a critical foundation for the rest of a study.
+In many scientific research projects, the development of a testable hypothesis serves as a critical foundation for the rest of a study.
 Research design considerations, the population to be studied, and the methods used to collect and analyze data are all heavily influenced by the hypothesis.
 In essence, a research hypothesis is a statement of the researcher’s prediction.
-A good research hypothesis will be stated in terms of real world outcomes rather than theoretical or philosophical terms.
-Note that not all studies will have a formal hypothesis.
-Exploratory studies and descriptive studies are often conducted when so little is known about the research area that an intelligent hypothesis cannot be formulated.
+A good research hypothesis will be stated in terms of real-world outcomes rather than theoretical or philosophical terms.

 Research Purposes